Topics:Anger Management | Bullying | Conflict Resolution

 - "Building A Classroom Community and Bully-Free Zone" - grades 3-7; teaching children skills to deal with bullies, as well as promoting positive social skills such as cooperation, communication, and conflict resolution.

 - Bullies - Lesson unit; grades 2-5 from PBS.
 "These activities will immerse learners in situations that give them practice in resolving conflicts with a bully and help them to think critically about logical resolutions."
+[This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 - Bullying and Teasing Resources - from Education World